-The Company consolidates the results of Clearway Energy LLC through its controlling interest, with CEG's interest shown as non-controlling interest in the consolidated financial statements.
-The holders of the Company's outstanding shares of Class A and Class C common stock are entitled to dividends as declared.
-CEG receives its distributions from Clearway Energy LLC through its ownership of Clearway Energy LLC Class B and Class D units.
-From time to time, CEG may also hold shares of the Company's Class A and/or Class C common stock.
+Clearway Energy, Inc., or Clearway, Inc., consolidates the results of the Company through its controlling interest, with CEG's interest shown as contributed capital in the Company's consolidated financial statements.
+The holders of Clearway, Inc.'s outstanding shares of Class A and Class C common stock are entitled to dividends as declared.
+CEG receives its distributions from the Company through its ownership of the Company's Class B and Class D units.

-As of September 30, 2022, the Company owned 57.86% of the economic interests of Clearway Energy LLC, with CEG owning 42.14% of the economic interests of Clearway Energy LLC.
+As of September 30, 2022, Clearway, Inc. owned 57.86% of the economic interests of the Company, with CEG owning 42.14% of the economic interests of the Company.